polterguy/polterguy.github.io/documentation/magic/index.md

 5 minutes, implying changes done to the authorisation requirements of your endpoints will not be accessible for clients before 5 minutes after your changes have been applied.

-#### GET magic/system/auth/generate-token
+#### GET magic/system/auth/impersonate

-This endpoint allows you to generate a token on behalf of another user, by providing a username, allowing you to impersonate another user in the system.
-The endpoint also allows you to generate a _"reset password"_ JWT token you can send on email to the registered user, to allow the user to change his or her password.
+This endpoint allows you to generate a JWT token on behalf of another user, by providing a username allowing you to impersonate another user in the system.
+The endpoint requires the following argument(s).
-The endpoint can only be invoked by a root user.
-The endpoint takes the following arguments.

 * __[username]__ - Username of user to impersonate

+This endpoint can only be invoked by a root user.

+#### GET magic/system/auth/reset-password

+This endpoint allows you to generate a reset password JWT token on behalf of another user, by providing a username, returning a _"reset password"_ JWT token that can _only_ be used to reset the user's password.
+The endpoint requires the following argument(s).

-* __[reset-password]__ - If true will generate a reset password token
+* __[username]__ - Username of user to generate token for

-This endpoint might be changed in a future version of Magic, to make sure we separate the two distinctly different workflows related to creating a _"reset-password_" type of token, and creating an impersonate user type of token.
+This endpoint can only be invoked by a root user.

 #### PUT magic/system/auth/imprison